Blitz3DFASM/Blitz3DFASMSDK/README.md

       Print "This line never gets printed .."
       .label1

+## Include file

+FASM has the *include* directive that allows to insert the contents of another source file into the code.
+Note that *include* is not an instruction of the assembly language, it is a FASM compiler directive, and it is only used during the assembly process.

+Example of using (this code is used in almost every example):

+      include "blitz3d.inc"

 # A simple Blitz3D Maths functions replacement on Assembly x86 language:

 For Sin, Cos Tan functions is need's to create coefficinet varible (in the data section or in the non-executable fragment of the code section).
 Varible must be contain pi/180 value: